 This case asks whether Alabama’s tax on motor fuel used by railroads is unlawful because companies that transport freight by other means, such as by road or by water, do not have to pay such a tax on the fuel they use.
 This will mark the third time that the Supreme Court has heard a portion of this case.
 Now, the Supreme Court is poised to decide whether the tax violates a federal law prohibiting discrimination in taxes against railroads, and, in particular, when considering whether taxes violate this federal law, whether courts should look at other parts of a state’s taxing scheme rather than simply the tax provision being challenged in a particular case.

-The Supreme Court’s ruling here may be important to any future challenges to Texas taxes involving railroads.
+The Supreme Court’s ruling here may be important to any future challenges to Texas tax law involving railroads.

 In conclusion, while none of these cases seem likely to have a direct, immediate impact on Texas tax law, the Supreme Court’s ruling could influence future lawmaking and future Texas tax litigation.
 We will keep a close eye on these cases and report back on this blog with any developments.